erickmerchant/vanilla-kit/README.md

 # vanilla-kit

 A tiny front-end framework using a fluent interface for constructing UI.
 Also has shallow reactivity.
-Only about **1 kB** minified and compressed.
+Only about **1.25 kB** minified and compressed.
 Use or download it from [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/vanilla-kit/lib.min.js) and add it to your import map.

 ## API

 ### `watch` and `effect`

 The reactivity API. `watch` will make an object reactive so that any time a property changes any effects that read that prop are rerun. `effect` is for effects that are not part of the DOM.
 For instance setting localStorage.

-If Signals land in browsers in the near future, they will be used as the underlying mechanism of the reactive API.
+It's also used internally for DOM effects too.

 ```javascript
 let state = watch({